This is the multi-page printable view of this section. Click here to print.

 • Hit your F5 key.

-You should see something similar to the following: Visual Studio Code debugger screen with exception The bad_math.py program should crash with an exception.
+The bad_math.py program should crash with an exception.
 Here are the essential elements you see:

 3. The variable pane shows the values of all variables in scope at the current step.
 Variable values are one part of the program state.

-5. The call stack is the other part of the program state.
+4. The call stack is the other part of the program state.
 It shows the stack of function calls that arrived at the current step.

-Using the step controls, hit either the blue “play” icon or the red “stop” icon.
+Using the step controls, hit either the green “play” icon or the red “stop” icon.
 Stop will cancel execution and produce nothing, play will continue execution of the program, resulting in the exception printing in the Terminal (where the program is running) and the program will crash.

 Breakpoints and stepping